Chapter 1: Scriptural and Logical Interpretation of the Bible

 God is a minimalist

 God is Love.
 God gives ADVICE.
 God is Lord.
 But God is also a minimalist.
 Over the course of History God has intervened very little.
 For thousands and thousands of years cultures developed all over the world.
-God only, at a certain point in history, intervened with one group of people, in one small part of the world, from which we have the Old Testament, a testament of that interaction of God with the Hebrew nation.
+God only, at a certain point in history, intervened with one little group of people, in one small part of the world, from which we have the Old Testament, a testament of that interaction of God with the Hebrew nation.
 Even here, while some of the time his interaction was spectacular, other times it was only one or two prophets at a time occasionally conveying his will to the one small nation of Israel.

 After time God came as Jesus to fulfill what the Old Testament had been leading up to.
 Jesus gives us the New Testament and Holy Spirit, including the true instructions of God as how to live our lives with the right attitude and priorities.
 This teaching was all done in only three years, after which God appeared to the apostles a few times, most notably when the apostle John was given the book of Revelation.
 Other than that God has been virtually absent from the scene for the last 2,000 years.
 Why?
 Your guess is as good as mine.
 The need to leaving reality open, without much supernatural interaction?
 Letting history run a course to teach us the need for his guidance in the future?
 I think both of these, but this is not purpose with this book to carry on with this discussion.
 Probably when Jesus returns in the Millennium it will be better understood.

-There are a few examples of miracles from God over this time, such as the appearance in Fatima, though spectacular, was limited to those appearances only.
+There are a few examples of miracles from God over this time, such as the appearance in Lourdes, Fatima, Guadeloupe, though spectacular, was limited to those appearances only.
 And perhaps through Ellen G White's visions which, though less spectacular, were instructive, but limited to the vision and did not extend to her writing, which, though they have truth, have considerable misinterpretation also.
 However both are reason/proof enough for a aware person to look to God and his Holy Bible.
 But most, but not all, claims of Gods miracles in the last 2,000 years are false and misleading, or just wishful thinking.
 But in the present time there seems smaller scale miracles are occurring in individual situations, sort of to keep some progress going in the building up of the Church, but again God only does a minimal here, after that WE must be the ones to make decisions.
 This is not a difficult thing, there are multitudes of ways to support the Church and do good works in the world, all that is needed is the COMMITMENT to put God first, and then listen to what he has to say in the Gospels, and lastly look at the needs around us.

 So let’s pay attention to what God has taught us, the emphasis on our character and attitude toward relating to others, and to him, that is so empathized in the Gospels.
 The Gospels are our Guide book, SHORT AND SWEET (God keeping it minimal again), but we should study them well and consistently, at least on every Sabbath.
 And lets us not forget the forgiveness he extends to us for any sins.
 God knows how devastating guilt can become, but he says instead YOU ARE FORGIVEN, and does not want us to fall into guilt but to keep trying and as a well-known prayer goes “Lord help me to change the things I can, accept the things I cannot change and the wisdom to know the difference”.